 How to Become a Speech Therapist in North Dakota

 Pursuing a career as a speech-language pathologist (SLP) will allow you to provide important services for patients with communication handicaps.
-In North Dakota, you’ll be able to pursue a variety of positions within speech-language pathology—in fact, North Dakota has the third-highest concentration of jobs of all the states in the nation, including positions in clinics, hospitals, and the school system (US Bureau of Labor Statistics, 2015).
+In North Dakota, you’ll be able to pursue a variety of positions within speech-language pathology—in fact, North Dakota has the fifth-highest concentration of jobs of all the states in the nation, including positions in clinics, hospitals, and the school system.

 Featured Programs: